 You’ve likely heard of—and almost surely have experienced—the many benefits of sharing quality experiences with friends and loved ones.
 Less touted, however, are the upsides and importance of alone time.
-Some people even experience noticeably negative ramifications of lacking adequate time spent in solitude, culminating in a phenomenon recently deemed aloneliness.

 To better understand the breadth of solitude and the benefits of spending time alone, we spoke with Thuy-vy T. Nguyen, PhD, an assistant professor of social psychology at the University of Durham.
 She’s also a leading researcher at Solitude Lab, where she explores the different factors that determine whether participants perceive solitude as pleasant or unpleasant.